feedhenry/fh-ios-swift-sdk/README.md

 # FeedHenry iOS SDK [![Build Status](https://travis-ci.org//feedhenry/fh-ios-sdk.png)](https://travis-ci.org/feedhenry/fh-ios-sdk)
 The iOS Software Development Kit to connect to the [FeedHenry platform.](http://www.feedhenry.com)

+**The Swift version of FeedHenry SDK is a Work In Progress.
+If you want to use full feature SDK go to [fh-ios-sdk](https://github.com/feedhenry/fh-ios-sdk/).**

 ## Release Process

 The project relies on [Cocoapods](http://cocoapods.org) and it's respective plugins  ['cocoapods-packager'](https://github.com/CocoaPods/cocoapods-packager) and ['cocoapods-appledoc'](https://github.com/CocoaPods/cocoapods-appledoc), so please ensure that are installed in your system.
 If not, please execute the following: